 The Philippines is an underrated country that is becoming popular among seasoned and rookie backpackers.
 Not within easy reach unlike neighbouring countries such as Thailand, Cambodia, Vietnam, it usually takes patience and an open eye for a traveller to appreciate the beauty of the Philippines.

-Truth be told, Philippines is usually skipped by travellers for several reasons.
-Location wise, it is quite inconvenient to go around it being an archipelago and price-point wise, it is not as cheap as its Southeast Asian counterparts.
+Truth be told, the Philippines is usually skipped by travellers for several reasons.
+Location-wise, it is quite inconvenient to get around it being an archipelago and price-point wise, it is not as cheap as its Southeast Asian counterparts.
 Despite this, the Philippines is still an incredible place to visit as it boasts stunning scenery, unspoiled beaches and lush tropical greenery.

 If you’re planning to pay this Asian country a visit, then keep reading.
 Here are top and incredible places to visit in the Philippines.